opencontainers/runc/ROADMAP.md

 ### Printable/Compiled Spec

-Reguardless of how the spec is written, ensure that it is easy to read and follow for first time users.
+Regardless of how the spec is written, ensure that it is easy to read and follow for first time users.

 *Owner:* vbatts